 Verbal indexing is rarer, appearing in only 10 languages out of 32.
 Spatially, verbal indexing seems to appear at the periphery, while languages that lack verbal indexing form a central cluster in the EHR.
 Genealogically, the presence of the trait seems to appear in specific subfamilies (such as Kuki-Chin, where all members have verbal indexing), but is not entirely explained by it either – consider the Sal/Brahmaputran clade, which includes Hakhun Tangsa, one of the most verbally complex languages in the sample, while its nearest relative in the sample Khiamniungan completely lacks indexing, despite being in the same smaller subgroup of Patkaian.
-This aligns with our findings that subfamily explains a larger proportion of variance in verbal complexity measures than case-marking – and should be followed up as we tease apart the inherited and non-inherited pressures that shape argument coding complexity.
+This aligns with my findings that subfamily explains a larger proportion of variance in verbal complexity measures than case marking, and deserves follow up as we tease apart the inherited and non-inherited pressures that shape argument coding complexity.

 Discussion

-Let's consider why the Hill/Valley framework cannot be supported in the data.
-One possible explanation is that complexity in core argument coding is just not that responsive -- or is responding to many more factors than just the sociolinguistic ones suggested to align with Hill and Valley classification in DeLancey (2014).
-While status as a second language for another community was a significant factor, others such as agricultural intensity may be interacting in more complex ways with other sociocultural factors to produce certain linguistic outcomes.
+The prior section suggests that the Hill/Valley framework cannot be supported in the data.
+One possible explanation for this is that complexity in core argument coding is just not that responsive to culture and demographics, or is responding to many more factors than just the sociolinguistic ones suggested to align with Hill and Valley classification in DeLancey (2014).
+While status as a second language for another community was a significant predictor, others such as agricultural intensity may be interacting in more complex ways with other sociocultural factors to produce certain linguistic outcomes.
 In 5.1, I discuss how teasing apart L2 learning as a simplification process from other diachronic processes may better explain the variety in core argument coding complexity in these languages.

-Additionally, what does it tell us that Hill and Valley societies are themselves not predicted by their ecological environment?
-In 5.2, I discuss how the linguistic structure of modern-day Hill and Valley societies in the EHR might reflect their pasts -- giving us an insight to the prehistory of these speech communities in the EHR.
+Additionally, Hill and Valley society classifications are themselves not well predicted by their actual ecological environments.
+In 5.2, I discuss how the linguistic structure of modern-day Hill and Valley societies in the EHR might reflect their pasts, giving us a potential insight to the prehistory of these speech communities in the EHR.

-Lastly, I consider the geographic patterns we found in alignment and verbal indexing (5.3): these may reflect past periods of convergence and diffusion, which would indicate the kind of intense contact that would result in simplification.
-Separating the genealogical from the areal and understanding the convergence patterns in this region is key if we want to understand the sociolinguistic pasts of these speech communities, where not much literary evidence exists.
+Lastly, I consider the geographic patterns found in alignment and verbal indexing (5.3): these may reflect past periods of convergence and diffusion, which could indicate the kind of intense contact that would result in simplification.
+Separating genealogical from areal influences and understanding the convergence patterns in this region is important if we want to understand the sociolinguistic pasts of these speech communities, where not much literary evidence exists.

 A three-process model

-If the Hill/Valley distinction fails to capture the differences in argument coding complexity, and hence the diachronic processes that occur when a large language family such as Trans-Himalayan diversifies over a varied ecological environment, like the Eastern Himalayas, we may ask: what might better explain the diachronic processes and distributional facts of core argument coding complexity?
-Here, I discuss an alternative classification to the archaic/creoloid predicted typology of the Hill/Valley framework, the diachronic processes that that suggests, and how complexity trade-offs may help model these processes.
+If the Hill/Valley distinction fails to capture the differences in argument coding complexity, and hence the diachronic processes that occur when a large language family such as Trans-Himalayan diversifies over a varied ecological environment like the Eastern Himalayas, what might better explain the diachronic processes and distributional facts of core argument coding complexity?
+Here, I discuss an alternative classification to the archaic/creoloid predicted typology of the Hill/Valley framework, the diachronic processes that it suggests, and how complexity trade-offs may help model these processes.

-While the Hill/Valley model predicts a bipartite division of simple vs. complex languages, there are actually three diachronic processes through which one may arrive at a point in between those poles: (i) loss of complexity, (ii) retention of complexity, and (iii) innovation (gain) of complexity.
+While the Hill/Valley model predicts a bipartite division of simple vs. complex languages, there are actually three diachronic processes through which one may arrive at a point in between those poles: (i) loss of complexity, (ii) retention of complexity, and (iii) gain of complexity.
 The question of which factors underlying the Hill/Valley distinction promote which of these processes remains unclear, but it seems that L2 learning may play a significant role in the loss of complexity.